Are you looking for something in particular? Try searching here for it.

 First Sunday of Lent

-So, to what did each of us promise God that we would let the Spirit do with us?
-How did we respond to the questions in last week’s post?
+So, to what did each of us at our Baptisms promise God that we would let the Spirit do with us?
 Have we availed ourselves to the promptings of the Spirit and begun our Lenten renewal which is leading us to this year’s personal Easter Resurrection?

-(If you missed doing this, it is not too late to create your Lenten plan.
-My plan is to spend these forty days being more attune to hear God calling and directing me in the words and actions of those in my daily life and responding, “Not my will but Thy will be done” through me and through us cooperating with each other, serving each other and allowing the other to serve me.
-That is my response to these questions from last week’s post.)
+It is not too late to create your Lenten plan.
+My plan is to spend these forty days being more attune to hear God calling and directing me in the words and actions of the pwoplw in my daily life and responding, “Not my will but Thy will be done” through me and through us cooperating with each other, serving each other and allowing the other to serve me.
+On each Lenten Saturday, I am sitting quietly, aware of God’s presence, asking and letting God help me response to these questions:

 • What in me, in my ways of thinking, speaking, listening and acting has to be sifted out of the wheat with a God-focused sieve so that I will rise to newness of life with Jesus on Easter?